 Getting paid to write poems all day long may seem like a dream to some, but the reality is it’s often challenging and submission fees can quickly add up.

-Feel free to explore this list of 153 ways to get paid to write to further your chances of making it as a published author.
+Or feel free to explore this list of 153 ways to get paid to write to further your chances of making it as a published author.